permutationlock/ztrait/doc/patterns.md

 Trait verification requires the library maker to manually make sure that they keep the trait definitions up to date with how types are actually used.
-If we want to adopt a convention that forces traits to match with how the type is used, we could use trait interfaces.
+If we really need to adopt a convention that forces traits to match with how the type is used, we can use `trait.Interface`.

-The `trait.Interface` function takes a type `T` and a trait (or tuple of traits) and creates a comptime struct instance containing one field containing `T`'s implementation of each of the trait declarations.
+The `trait.Interface` comptime function takes a type `T` and a trait (or tuple of traits) and returns a struct instance containing one field for `T`'s implementation of each declaration of the trait.

-So long as the parameter is only accessed through this interface struct, we now verify that the specified traits are "necessary and sufficient" conditions for parameter types.
+So long as the parameter is only accessed via the declarations of this interface struct, we now have a guarantee that the specified trait(s) define "necessary and sufficient" conditions for parameter types.

 A version of `Server.poll` using `trait.Interface` is provided below.